 A Review price structure at refuse transfer stations.
 Investigate imposing a local waste minimisation levy at facilities (Waste Minimisation Act 2008; Section 46[2]).
 Not required.
 The increase of the waste disposal levy means this action is currently unlikely to be required. В Continue to provide access to Henderson Road refuse transfer station resource recovery shop and investigate opportunities to enhance and develop resource recovery site.
 The Henderson Road refuse transfer station resource recovery shop has remained operational in line with government COVID-19 restrictions.
-A project is in the initial stages to make improvements to the sites to increase diversion and recovery services. с Investigate the location and operation of the refuse transfer stations.
+A project is in the initial stages to make improvements to the sites to increase diversion and recovery services.

+c Investigate the location and operation of the refuse transfer stations.
 Optimise and enhance diversion and expand recycling/ compost facilities.
-No specific action taken D Investigate communal green waste compost drop off dedicated areas in the community.
+NCC are looking to establish a fixed-term role to undertake a feasibility study on relocating their RTS.
+The role will be funded using NCC's waste levy.
+D Investigate communal green waste compost drop off dedicated areas in the community.
 Officers are not considering establishing council operated green waste drop off sites due to the risk of contamination.
 Officers have been approached in the past for the provision of a green waste drop off for the Waimarama community, but there was no council or private land is that was appropriate at the time to establish such a facility.
 E Expand recycling drop off stations to communities where feasible.
 HDC have established a permanent rural recycling site at Waipatiki.
 Due to a lack of community support the Te Pohue rural recycling site did not proceed.
 As enquiries are received for new sites they will be considered by the HDC Rural Community Board.